mate-academy/react_dynamic-list-of-posts/README.md

-# React dynamic list of Posts
+# React Dynamic List of Posts

 > See [the working page](https://mate-academy.github.io/react_dynamic-list-of-posts/)